linebender/druid/druid/examples/readme.md

 ```
 This shows you how to make the window transparent, so the rest of the desktop shows behind it.

+## Value Formatting

+To run this example, make sure you are in `druid/examples/value_formatting`
+And then run `cargo run`

+Druid doesn't have numeric specific texboxes, instead you have to parse the input as if it were a numeric value.
+This example shows you how to parse, and validate text input.

 ## View Switcher
 ```
 cargo run --example view_switcher
 ```
 Very similar to [tabs](#Tabs) but this allows you to have more control over it.
 This allows you to switch out widgets on the fly.

 # Showcases